mbrightcpacket/cautious-octo-adventure/README.md

 # cCloud deployment

-> Caution ⚠️: This is unofficial, pre-release software, and should NOT be used in production.
+> Caution ⚠️: This is currently unofficial, pre-release software, and should NOT be used in production.
+The Git repository is for the purpose of testing and development only, and its history will be re-written.

 This repository contains documentation and scripts to facilitate cCloud deployment.